-- Will you travel a lot for work, fun, or visiting family?
-You may want to choose a bank that has many branches and ATM locations.
+- Is the bank local, or does it have ATMs and branches in other cities?
+If you plan to travel a lot, you may want to choose a bank that has many locations.
 Online banks are also an option. - What fees does the bank have?
-Some fees might be an overdraft fee (when you take out more money than you have), fees for closing accounts, fees for foreign transactions, and monthly maintenance fees. - Has a bank ever shut down your checking account?
+Look out for overdraft fees (when you take out more money than you have), fees for closing accounts, fees for foreign transactions, and monthly maintenance fees. - Does your employer, school, or community have a credit union?
+Credit unions are better in some ways than banks.
+See the chart below comparing banks and credit unions.

+- Has a bank ever shut down your checking account?
 If so, banks might reject your account application.
-Don't worry though, because some banks offer second chance checking accounts.
+Don't worry though, because some banks offer second-chance checking accounts.
 Call and ask smaller local banks and credit unions about their account policies.
-Smaller companies tend to be more open to people who have had financial trouble. - Is your bank or credit union backed by the government?
+They may be more open to people who have had financial trouble. - Is your bank or credit union backed by the government?
 If it is, that means that if the bank closes or has other problems, your money is protected.
-Make sure your bank is a member of the FDIC or NCUA. - Does your employer, school, or community have a credit union?
-Credit unions are better in some ways than banks.
-See the chart on the following page comparing banks and credit unions. - Are you a veteran?
+Make sure your bank is a member of the FDIC or NCUA. - Are you a veteran?
 If so, you qualify for a USAA account.
 USAA members and their families can often get good rates on loans.
 Visit usaa.com for more information. - Do you have bad credit?
 Many banks use a database called ChexSystems to check your bank customer history, but they don't always pull your credit report when you apply.
-Ask them what their policies are.
+Ask them about their policies.

-Banks Credit Unions Pros Easier to open an account.
-Many branches and ATM locations.
-More options for types of accounts, loans, and credit cards.
-Online banking and services.
-Credit Unions are non-for-profit institutions.
-They are owned by their members.
-Because credit unions are smaller companies, they have better customer service.
-Higher interest on savings accounts.
-Lower rates for loans.
-More flexibility.
-Cons May have more restrictions or are less flexible when you make errors.
-Higher interest rates on loans and credit cards.
-Banks are owned by investors who may not act in the interests of the bank's customers.
-Membership is more exclusive in credit unions than banks.
-Fewer locations.
-Fewer product options.
-Poorer online services.
+Banks Credit Unions Pros Easier to open an account Many branches and ATM locations More options for types of accounts, loans, and credit cards Online banking and services Not-for-profit institutions Member owned Smaller, with better customer service Higher interest on savings accounts Lower rates for loans More flexibility Cons More restrictions Less flexible if you make an error Higher interest rates on loans and credit cards Owned by investors who may not act in your best interest More exclusive memberships Fewer locations Fewer product options (loans, etc.) Less online service